startup-cto/christmas-delivery/README.md

 ## Todos

 - [ ] Stop display from rerendering each tick
+- [ ] Solve errors and warnings in console
 - [ ] Move state definition into one spot
 - [ ] Make sleigh look into direction of moving
 - [ ] Add a timer for losing the game